mre/navo-docs/docs/tutorials/dc-motor-encoder.markdown

 nav_order: 4
 ---

+A DC Motor eqipped with a built in encoder is going to immensly help us in precisely controlling the spped at which the motor rotates.
+Let us go through the basics behind such an encoder and how it relates to the speed ot the motor.

 ## DC Motor

 In this tutorial, we will look at how to do speed control using a DC Motor that has a quadrature shaft encoder.
 I will be using this <a href="https://www.pololu.com/product/4843" target="_blank">DC Motor with Encoder</a> as a reference.
 The main reason being that it has a very good specification documentation.
 The instructions here will be the same for any similiar motor with a quadrature encoder attached to the shaft of the motor.